VaibhavBehl/classics/README.md

 Most of the work i do these days cant be put online.

-All these projects are based on Java UI technologies-swings/Applet->useless these days :( , putting these on GITHUB as they might help some kid with some classroom assignment...
+All these projects are based on Java UI technologies-swings/Applet->useless these days :( , putting these on GITHUB as they might help some kid with some classroom assignment.

 Projects
 ========